dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 The DUIM-Graphics library contains interfaces that define a wide variety drawing operations for use in your GUI applications, as well as two classes.
-The library contains a single module, *duim-graphics*, from which all the interfaces described in this chapter are exposed. `See DUIM-Graphics Module <graphics.htm#55585>`_ contains complete reference entries for each exposed interface.
+The library contains a single module, *duim-graphics*, from which all the interfaces described in this chapter are exposed.
+`DUIM-Graphics Module`_ contains complete reference entries for each exposed interface.

 The DUIM graphic drawing model is an idealized model of graphical